 This showed us how we could liberate learning from the confines of school walls.
-It is important to see these types of PPP continue so that learning content be made available across many platforms and be accessible at the point of need.
+It is important to see these types of public-private-partnerships continue so that learning content is made available across many platforms and is accessible at the point of need.
 If every child has access to a device and data, we can achieve equal access to education for all Africans."